Protecting vulnerable mobile endpoints. Manage and secure.

-Managing and securing your most vulnerable endpoints, mobile devices requires more than just MDM or mobile threat defense solutions.
-Admins need to be able to converge these technologies as part of their existing security strategy to ensure a strong, organizational security posture.
+Managing and securing your most vulnerable endpoints, mobile devices, requires more than just an MDM or threat defense solution.
+Admins need to be able to extend these technologies, embedding them within existing security strategies to ensure a strong, organizational security posture.

-• Insight into current mobile security challenges and solutions
+• Gaining insight into current mobile security challenges and solutions

 • The importance of mobile-specific security measures